Board of Directors

 Bert Weichel is a lecturer in environmental studies and physical geography at the University of Saskatchewan and also a principal in the environmental consulting partnership, Johnson and Weichel.
 A long time board member of SES, he is also currently on the board of the Saskatchewan Waste Reduction Council and secretary of the Saskatchewan Association for Resource Recovery Corp.

-Board Member, Chair of Communications Committee
+Board Member, Chair of Membership and Communications Committee

 Kelly Winder graduated from the University of Saskatchewan with a dual degree in Computer Science and Electrical Engineering.
 He worked for SED Systems for 10 years as an embedded systems designer before completing his International Master’s degree in Sustainable Energy Engineering from the Royal Institute of Technology in Stockholm, Sweden.
 His more recent expertise lies in the areas of building energy efficiency, energy modelling and monitoring, and renewable energy for buildings.
 He was a member of the Building Performance group at the Saskatchewan Research Council where he administered Saskatchewan’s Net Metering Rebate Program, designed a research project to study the performance of small wind turbines in Saskatchewan, and monitored Canada Mortgage and Housing Corporation’s EQuilibrium Net Zero Energy Healthy Housing projects across the country.
 He is one of the founders of Saskatchewan’s premiere sustainable buildings conference, Building Saskatchewan Green.
 Kelly joined Integrated Designs Inc. in 2014 as a Senior Project Manager.